-(c) An application filed under this chapter shall be reviewed by an application review panel of at least 2 council members desMed 8.05 ignated by the chairperson of the board to determine whether an applicant is required to complete an oral examination under par. (a).
-If the application review panel is not able to reach unanimous agreement on whether an applicant is eligible for licensure without completing an oral examination, the application shall be referred to the board for a final determination.
+(c) An application filed under this chapter shall be reviewed by an application review panel of at least 2 council members designated by the chairperson of the board to determine whether an applicant is required to complete an oral examination or a personal appearance or both under par. (b).
+If the application review panel is not able to reach unanimous agreement on whether an applicant is eligible for licensure without completing an oral examination or a personal appearance or both, the application shall be referred to the board for a final determination.